-Directors, officers, employees, contractors or consultants of the Corporation or their immediate families shall not use their position with the Corporation to solicit any cash, gifts or free services from any of the Corporation's customers, suppliers or contractors for their personal benefit, or for the personal benefit of their immediate family or friends.
+Corporation Personnel or their immediate families shall not use their position with the Corporation to solicit any cash, gifts or free services from any of the Corporation's customers, suppliers or contractors for their personal benefit, or for the personal benefit of their immediate family or friends.
 Gifts or entertainment from others should not be accepted if they could be reasonably considered to be extravagant or otherwise improperly influence the Corporation's business relationship with or create an obligation to a customer, supplier or contractor.
 Employees must inform their immediate superior of gifts and entertainment received within a reasonable period not exceeding one (1) month from receipt.
-The following are guidelines regarding gifts and entertainment given to directors, officers, employees, contractors or consultants of the Corporation or given to others outside of the Corporation by the Corporation:
+The following are guidelines regarding gifts and entertainment given to Corporation Personnel or given to others outside of the Corporation by the Corporation:

-- i) nominal gifts and entertainment, such as logo items, pens, calendars, caps, shirts and mugs are acceptable; - ii) nominal gifts and entertainment should be infrequent, are appropriate to the business responsibilities of the individuals involved and are within the limits of reciprocation as a normal business expense; - iii) it is never permissible to accept a gift in cash or cash equivalents (i.e. shares or other forms of marketable securities) of any amount; - iv) reasonable invitations to business-related meetings, conventions, conferences or product training seminars may be accepted; - v) invitations to social, cultural or sporting events may be accepted if the attendance serves a customary business purpose such as networking (e.g. meals, holiday parties and tickets); and - vi) invitations to other events or trips that are usual and customary for the individual's position within the organization and the industry and promotes good working relationships (such as closing dinners and trips) may be accepted provided, in the case of employees contractors or consultants, they are approved in advance by their supervisor.
+- (a) nominal gifts and entertainment, such as logo items, pens, calendars, caps, shirts and mugs are acceptable; - (b) nominal gifts and entertainment should be infrequent, are appropriate to the business responsibilities of the individuals involved and are within the limits of reciprocation as a normal business expense; - (c) it is never permissible to accept a gift in cash or cash equivalents (i.e. shares or other forms of marketable securities) of any amount; - (d) reasonable invitations to business-related meetings, conventions, conferences or product training seminars may be accepted;

+- (e) invitations to social, cultural or sporting events may be accepted if the attendance serves a customary business purpose such as networking (e.g. meals, holiday parties and tickets); and - (f) invitations to other events or trips that are usual and customary for the individual's position within the organization and the industry and promotes good working relationships (such as closing dinners and trips) may be accepted provided, in the case of employees contractors or consultants, they are approved in advance by their supervisor.

-I) Competitive Practices
+12. Competitive Practices